loadtest4j/loadtest4j/README.md

     loadtest4j.reporter.enabled = true
     ```

-4. Write a load test:
+4. **Write a load test** in your favorite test framework, with your favorite assertions:

     ```java
     @Category(LoadTest.class)